raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-16-on-leadership-and-coaching.md

     - **bring conversations back to interests**, away from power and rights
         + Don't get personal attack
             - stop saying things like you are making me mad or you are so unreasonable
-            - "I'm frustrated now beacuse this is a really important matter for me"
+            - "**I'm frustrated now beacuse** this is a really important matter for me"

         + Send a Mixed-Message
             - show other party you **cannot be taken advantage of**